xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes.md

 ![pc-attr-create-5.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-create-5.png)

 Be warned that the newly created product class does NOT have any product class attributes configured for it.
 So you must proceed with adding attributes to this product class to make it working.
 Product class attributes can be added on the very same page the product class was created at.
-See the guide on adding product class attributes via the the **Attributes** -> **Global** tab of a product details page here.

 ### Managing Product Class Attributes